jpaquim/psycle/trunk/cpsycle/readme.txt

 the audio core.
 A command line player makes use of this separation.
 The player will serve as first step to make a posix version available.
 The ui is reduced from mfc to win32 and wrapped behind an own layer.
-In a next step this layer will be used to add xt motif.
+In a next step this layer will be used to add a x11 implementation.
 The version is written in c with c++ parts, in which some plugin and driver apis are written in.

 Structure of the host